 15.1 Data protection law gives you a number of rights when it comes to personal information we hold about you.
 The key rights are set out below.
-More information about your rights can be obtained from the Information Commissioner’s Office (ICO).
+More information about your rights can be obtained from the Data Protection Commission.
 Under certain circumstances, by law you have the right to:

 15.1.1 Be informed in a clear, transparent and easily understandable way about how we use your personal information and about your rights.
 This is why we are providing you with the information in this notice.
 If you require any further information about how we use your personal information, please let us know.

 15.1.2 Request access to your personal information (commonly known as a “data subject access request”).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.

 15.1.3 Request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 15.1.4 Request erasure of your personal information.
 This enables you to ask us to delete or remove personal information where there is no good reason for us continuing to process it (for instance, we may need to continue using your personal data to comply with our legal obligations).
 You also have the right to ask us to delete or remove your personal information where you have exercised your right to object to processing (see below).